wp-plugins/universal-star-rating/readme.txt

 To insert a Universal Star Rating inside a post just type `[usr=5]` where 5 is the amount of stars.

 To insert a list of Universal Star Ratings inside a post just type `[usrlist "Pizza:7" "Ice Cream:8.5" (...)]` where the first value is what you want to rate and the second value is the rating.
-Your list can be as long as you want it to be but it must consist more than 1 key:value pairs.
+Your list can be as long as you want it to be but it must consist of more than 1 key:value pairs.

 == Installation ==